ilifu/ilifu_user_docs/docs/data/data_management.md

 diff /scratch3/projects/my-project/final-run/md5sum.txt /cbio/projects/my-project/processed/md5sum.txt
 ```

 If nothing is output when running `diff`, your data has been copied intact, as all checksums between source and destination are identical.
 If any files have been missed or skipped, or have partially transferred and are incomplete, they will be output when running `diff`.
 In such a case, either wait until your copy has completed and run your checksum again, or remove the data from destination and re-run the copy of that file.
-When multiple files are missing, the difference between them can be checked by running rsync in a similar way to what is documented [here](/data/data_transfer#configuring-a-transfer).
-Paticular attention must be paid to including the trailing slash (`/`) for the source path, and exluding it for the destination path.
+When multiple files are missing, the difference between them can be checked by running `rsync` in a similar way to what is documented [here](/data/data_transfer#configuring-a-transfer).
+Paticular attention must be paid to including the trailing slash (`/`) for the source path, and excluding it for the destination path.
 A final `rsync` can also be used to ensure source and desination are identical, before removing the data from source.

 As mentioned above, file integrity is checked automatically during Globus transfers, although this option can be switched off if necessary.